Matt Vierling Player Props: Tigers vs. Rockies

 Rockies Pitching Rankings

-- The 7.6 strikeouts per nine innings put together by the Rockies pitching staff ranks last in the league.
+- The Rockies pitching staff ranks last in the league with a collective 7.6 strikeouts per nine innings.

-- The Rockies have a 5.75 team ERA that ranks 29th among all league pitching staffs.
+- The Rockies have a 5.71 team ERA that ranks 29th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.